Chris ScheelsMarch 30, 2021

 Start Your Zero Trust Strategy with ZTNA Security

-ZTNA security is a critical part of your Zero Trust journey.
+Zero Trust security is a critical part of your Zero Trust journey.

+What is ZTNA?
 Zero Trust Network Access (ZTNA) is the modern enterprise standard for secure access control, especially as cloud, remote work and edge computing trends turn the security perimeter inside out.
 Traditional network access controls simply can’t stand up to the ever-evolving cyberthreat landscape.
 In this blog, we review how you can implement the operational efficiencies, convenience and agility of ZTNA security within your organization to support your larger Zero Trust strategy.